 Doug Rudolph, Aerospace Engineer, FAA, Small Airplane Directorate, 901 Locust, Room 301, Kansas City, Missouri 64106; telephone: (816) 329-4059; facsimile: (816) 329-4090.End Further Info End Preamble Start Supplemental Information

-The Civil Aviation Authority (CAA), which is the airworthiness authority for the United Kingdom, notified FAA that an unsafe condition may exist on all BN-2, BN-2A, BN-2B, BN-2T, and BN2A MK.
+What events have caused this proposed AD?
+The Civil Aviation Authority (CAA), which is the airworthiness authority for the United Kingdom, recently notified FAA that an unsafe condition may exist on all Pilatus Britten-Norman BN-2, BN-2A, BN-2B, BN-2T, and BN2A MK.
 III series airplanes.
-The United Kingdom CAA reports five occurrences of failure of the oleo attachment bracket, part number (P/N) NB-40-0075.
-This bracket is the main attachment point for the main landing gear.
-The CAA determined that the cause for failure of these brackets is the current design of P/N NB-40-0075.
+The CAA reports an incident where an emergency exit window could not be opened.
+The CAA determined that the emergency exit windows were not properly installed with the correct sealant.

-We estimate that this AD affects 126 airplanes in the U.S. registry.
+How many airplanes would this proposed AD impact?
+We estimate that this proposed AD affects 118 airplanes in the U.S. registry.